systemd/systemd/docs/HACKING.md

 $ ln -s $PWD/mkosi/bin/mkosi ~/.local/bin/mkosi # Make sure ~/.local/bin is in $PATH.
 $ git clone https://github.com/systemd/systemd.git
 $ cd systemd
 $ git checkout -b <BRANCH>                      # where BRANCH is the name of the branch
 $ $EDITOR src/core/main.c                       # or wherever you'd like to make your changes
 $ mkosi -f sandbox meson setup build            # Set up meson
 $ mkosi -f genkey                               # Generate signing keys once.
-$ mkosi -f sandbox ninja -C build mkosi # (re-)build the test image
+$ mkosi -f sandbox meson compile -C build mkosi # (re-)build the test image
 $ mkosi qemu                                    # Boot the image in qemu
 $ git add -p                                    # interactively put together your patch
 $ git commit                                    # commit it
 $ git push -u <REMOTE>                          # where REMOTE is your "fork" on GitHub
 ```

 And after that, head over to your repo on GitHub and click "Compare & pull